 To apply for the John Locke Memorial Scholarship students should meet with their school counselors for an application.

-Established in 2005, the Women In Networking Scholarship provides scholarships for women who live or work in the greater Kankakee River Valley area and who attend an institution of higher learning within the State of Illinois.
+Established in 2005, the Women In Networking Scholarship provides scholarships for women who live or work in the greater Kankakee River Valley area and who attend, or returning to, an institution of higher learning within the State of Illinois.

-The African American Civic Leaders Scholarship was established in 2018 by the Mayor of Kankakee to provide financial support to African-American high school seniors that wish to continue their education at an accredited college, university, trade school or apprenticeship program.
+The African American Civic Leaders Scholarship was established in 2018 by Chasity Wells-Armstrong, Mayor of Kankakee 2017-2021, to provide financial support to African-American high school seniors graduating from any high school within the City limits of Kankakee that wish to continue their education at an accredited college, university, trade school or apprenticeship program.